Best First Foods for Baby (purees & baby-led weaning)

 - For Puree: Place 2 cups of broccoli florets in a steamer basket over boiling water and steam for 10-12 minutes until tender.
 Transfer to blender and puree for 1-2 minutes, adding in 1/4 cup of liquid (water, breastmilk or formula) until you have a smooth puree.

-- For Baby-Led Weaning: Place a cup of broccoli florets into a steamer over boiling water and steam for 8-10 minutes or until tender when pricked with a fork.
-Let cool and serve to baby in florets or chopped up into “pea” size pieces.
+- For Baby-Led Weaning: Place one cup of broccoli florets into a steamer over boiling water and steam for 8-10 minutes or until tender when pricked with a fork.
+Let cool and serve to your baby in florets or chopped up into “pea” size pieces.

 Salmon for Baby